octobercms/docs/3.x/extend/lists/list-controller.md

 }
 ```

-Using the custom list column type is as simple as calling it by name using the `type` option.
+Using the custom list column type is as simple as calling it by name using the `type` property.

 ```yaml
 # ===================================